soggiest/blaghh/src/pages/namespaced-crds-dynamic-client/index.md

 This piece of code was taken from the [ElasticSearch Operator](https://github.com/upmc-enterprises/elasticsearch-operator/), and yes, I asked first before using it.

 Creating an interface for your CRD is the proper discipline.
-However, what if you're writing a piece of code and you don't need all of the CRUD (create, read, update, delete) functions for your CRD, or you're feeling lazy and don't want to wire up a whole inferace and associated methods?
+However, what if you're writing a piece of code and you don't need all of the CRUD (create, read, update, delete) functions for your CRD, or you're feeling lazy and don't want to wire up a whole interferace and associated methods?

 I mean, you could just write an interface that only has the methods you actually need, but, WHATEVER.